lvoegtlin/ICDAR_CRRE_Tutorial/Part_2/README.md

 2. Make sure your environment is activated
 3. Run the method
    ```
-   $ python binarize.py /path/to/the/test/image.jpg
+   $ python binarize.py /path/to/the/test/image.jpeg
    ```
-4. If everything worked fine you have now a file **inputImage_binary.jpg** in your folder
+4. If everything worked fine you have now a file **inputImage_binary.jpeg** in your folder

 ## Export Environment